dodie/vim-fibo-indent/README.md

 ## How it works

-This plugin wraps the original formatter defined for a filetype and modifies its indentation levels to match the Fibbonacci sequence.
+This plugin wraps the original formatter defined for a filetype and modifies its indentation levels to match the Fibonacci sequence.
 It also sets `tabstop=1` to use a single space for the basis of the indentation levels.